What Is a Tack Weld and How Is It Used?

 Common Tack Welding Problems to Avoid

-• Excessive heat can warp parts and pull the joint out of line.
+• Excess heat can warp parts and pull the joint out of line.

-• Poor alignment leaves you with weak tacks and uneven load transfer.
+• Poor alignment can create weak tacks and uneven load transfer.

-• Dirty metal blocks fusion, so remove rust, oil, and scale first.
+• Dirty metal can block fusion, so remove rust, oil, and scale first.

 • Oversized tacks can interfere with penetration and final bead continuity.